Postgraduate Course: Energy & Society I; Key Themes and Issues (GESC11010)

 ||College||College of Science and Engineering

 |Credit level (Normal year taken)||SCQF Level 11 (Postgraduate)

 ||Availability||Not available to visiting students

-Most iconic inventions in human history are directly related to the increase of energy services, e.g. the control of fire, the invention of the wheel, the telecoms and digital data revolutions.
+Some of the most iconic inventions in human history are directly related to the increase of energy services e.g. the control of fire, the invention of the wheel, the telecoms and digital data revolutions.
 Our innate understanding of the importance of energy is evidenced not only though our dreams and creativity but even through our spirituality.
-Take for example the first page of the book of Genesis: Gods first act of creation was to switch the light on before eventually creating the consumers of this energy service.
+Take for example the first page of the book of Genesis: God¿s first act of creation was to switch the light on before eventually creating the consumers of this energy service energy.
 It is a vision of creation which features the ultimate engineer, taking a supply-side approach to our energy needs (and by inference, designing humans to use the daylight that was pre-provided).